 Cataracts are the leading cause of blindness worldwide.
 Cataracts are common in the United States, where they affect mostly older adults.
-Almost one in five people between the ages of 65 and 74 develop cataracts severe enough to reduce vision, and almost one in two people older than 75 has cataracts.
+Almost 1 in 5 people between the ages of 65 and 74 develop cataracts severe enough to reduce vision, and almost 1 in 2 adults older than 75 has cataracts.
 Fortunately, people in the United States can often have their cataracts treated before they cause blindness.

 Cataracts usually occur with aging or develop without any apparent cause.
 However, other risk factors include the following:

-Prolonged use of certain drugs (such as corticosteroids)
+Prolonged use of certain medications (such as corticosteroids)

 Prolonged exposure to x-rays (such as with radiation therapy to the eye)